Robertofon/1D-pong/README.md

 ![The ESP32 of that shape with Pins connected](doc/µc.jpg)

 We used Mouse devices which where re-soldered to use the 4 USB wires as 'short to GND' to work as controllers.
+That is, each button got explicitly one of the Din, Dout, Vcc wires and shorts it to the GND wire of USB.
+USB plugs where of course snipped off.
 We also did re-solder some of the existing capacitors of the USB-logic board and put them in parallel to the switch to suppress electric bouncing of the switch signal.